bryanisonline/bryanisonline.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Bryan Kettle is a PhD Graduand in mathematics at the University of Alberta under the supervision of [Dr. Nicolas Guay](https://sites.ualberta.ca/~nguay/index.html).
+Bryan Kettle has a PhD in mathematics from the University of Alberta under the supervision of [Dr. Nicolas Guay](https://sites.ualberta.ca/~nguay/index.html).
 Bryan's academic research predominantly lies within quantum group theory focusing on the study of Yangians and their representation theory.

 Over the duration of his PhD program, he was employed as a laboratory instructor for several courses in calculus and linear algebra.
 He has also given many presentations and talks covering topics from introductory to specialized subjects in mathematics.
 {style="text-align: justify;"}